-Improved processes get program back on track
+Nonprofit management software gets program back on track

 Nearly 1,200 increase in caseload thanks to automation

-On top of meeting the CSFP program requirements, Link2Feed reports have also enhanced the Food Bank’s understanding of client needs so they can make informed decisions on how to better serve their seniors outside of just CSFP.
+On top of meeting the CSFP program requirements, Link2Feed reports have also enhanced the food bank’s understanding of client needs so they can make informed decisions on how to better serve their seniors outside of just CSFP.

-The Food Bank is now confident that their CSFP program is strong and look forward to using Link2Feed to find new ways to support their clients and empower further growth.
+The food bank is now confident that their CSFP program is strong and look forward to using Link2Feed to find new ways to support their clients and empower further growth.